-He still takes two naps, but I have had to continue to keep his morning nap short so as not to affect his afternoon nap.
+He still takes two naps, but I have had to continue to keep his morning nap a little bit shorter so as not to affect his afternoon nap.

 If his afternoon nap gets ruined, he’s a cranky baby until bedtime.
 The odd time he does take a short second nap, I move bedtime up.
 He just manages better when his short nap is in the morning.

-When he was 9 months old I had just started shortening his morning nap to about 45 minutes, sometimes an hour.
-His second nap would usually be about 1 hour and 15 minutes.
+When he was 9 months old I had just started shortening his morning nap to about an hour.
+His second nap would usually be about 1 hour and 30 minutes to two hours.

 Babies are so much fun to try and figure out.